 It took up to 30 minutes every time they shifted me into a different position, mindless movements that would have only taken a few seconds on a normal day.
 My garment would be soaked with sweat from the effort, and I would be screaming from the pain without any awareness of doing so.
 It was only after the aim had been achieved, would I then realise that the entire room had fallen into solemn silence, as strangers gazed at me from the corner of their downcast eyes.

 I remember thinking to myself during this period in my life, ‘if there is a hell, I am pretty sure this is how it would feel like’.

 You realise how nourishing a single pop of colour can be after being trapped between four blank walls for months – the view of a tree, a floral bouquet.
 I remember being shifted to a bed next to the window, and feeling such comfort and amazement at the lushness outside – the colour of trees, the colour of life.

 You realise how much skill it takes for your body to coordinate simple movements, when your legs forget how to walk after lying in bed for two months.
 That being able to lie flat on your back to rest at night can be the sweetest relief in life.
-That the unconscious shifting of positions while you sleep are not mindless movements at all; your brain is still hard at work, conducting your body to maximise well being.
+That the unconscious shifting of positions while you sleep are not mindless movements at all.
+Your brain is still hard at work, orchestrating miracles within your body, in order to maximise its wellbeing.